 SHAFTESBURY has a very good collection of hotels, cottages and B&Bs.
 But as the town sits on a hilltop, there isn’t a great deal of room to innovate with glamping options.
-Happily, there is a great deal of space in the vales and woodlands surrounding Shaftesbury, with no shortage of innovation in recent years.
-New options for 2017 include a converted double decker bus, shepherd huts with hot pools and luxury safari tents.
+Happily, there is a great deal of space in The Blackmore Vale and Cranborne Chase surrounding Shaftesbury – and there has been a considerable amount of innovation in recent years.

-There are now a dozen glamping sites within a few miles of Shaftesbury, many with spectacular views and settings – in oak woodlands, kitchen gardens, equestrian centres and working farms.
-They all add to the wealth of accommodation choices in North Dorset, alongside a number of AirBnB options.
+Many sites spectacular views and settings, in oak woodlands, deer parks, kitchen gardens, equestrian centres and working farms.
+And they all add to the wealth of accommodation choices in North Dorset, alongside a number of AirBnB options.
 Come and stay in north Dorset for a short break, or a full family holiday: we’re halfway between London and Cornwall, just off the A303, and within easy reach of Dorset’s world famous Jurassic Coast.

 Black Pig Retreats